canonical/cloud-init/doc/rtd/reference/datasources/azure.rst

 behaviour can be configured or disabled in the datasource config.
 See 'Configuration' above.

-.. _instance metadata service (IMDS): https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service
+.. _instance meta-data service (IMDS): https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-meta-data-service